Personal Loans in Delaware: Companies, Consumer Protections, & Facts

 County Bank is a relatively recent addition to the financial landscape, having been founded in the southern Delaware region in 1990.
 The bank operates seven branches, including its corporate headquarters located in Rehoboth Beach, Delaware.

 Because County Bank is a small local institution, it doesn’t advertise a lot of the details of its loan programs online.
 They do encourage customers to stop by any of their branches in Millsboro, Georgetown, Milford, Lewes, Millville, Rehoboth Beach, or Milton and speak with a personal banker about loan offerings.
-Their website, which offers contact information and directions, can be found here.

 Del-One Credit Union